Learning Task-Specific Strategies for Accelerated MRI: Experiments on Large-Scale Datasets

 \textbf{Results} \quad We compare the average local PSNR of our method and other baselines over the test set in \reftab{exp_roi_mt}.
 For all settings, \tackle~outperforms other baselines designed for full-FOV reconstruction by at least 3 dB, indicating a significant improvement of image quality within the ROI.

 In \reffig{local_recon}, we provide example reconstructions by our method and three baseline methods.
-For each reconstruction, its ROI is zoomed in on the bottom with the corresponding local PSNR value labeled above in orange.
-The full-FOV PSNR is labeled on the top right corner of each reconstruction.
+For each reconstruction, a zoom-in on its ROI is provided on the bottom with the corresponding local PSNR value labeled above in orange, and its full-FOV PSNR is labeled on the top right corner.
 As shown in the ground truth of the MT example, a meniscus tear is indicated by a streak (dark in the top row and bright in the bottom row) that is present on the meniscus (bright in the top row and dark in the bottom row), as indicated by the red pointers.
 To accurately detect the existence and assess the severity of a meniscus tear, a reconstruction should clearly show the boundaries of the meniscus and details of the tear.
 However, the ROIs of both LP+UN$_\text{FOV}$ and \loupefov~reconstructions contain significant reconstruction artifacts that disguise the tear (see the red arrows).
 On the other hand, \tackleroi~preserves the details of the tear and contains fewer artifacts than the baselines, providing a more accurate ROI reconstruction with a higher diagnostic value.

-In \refapp{ood} we also include an validation of \tackleroi~on images that either are healthy or contain pathologies other than the meniscus tear.
+In Supplement IV we also include a validation of \tackleroi~on images that either are healthy or contain pathologies other than the meniscus tear.
 Although \tackleroi~is not designed to generalize across different pathologies, we empirically find that \tackleroi~still yields high-fidelity reconstructions for out-of-distribution images so that the pathologies on these images remain detectable.
-This generalization of \tackleroi~is consistent across the three acceleration ratios (4$\times$, 8$\times$, and 16$\times$) for this fastMRI+ dataset.
+We also find that \tackleroi~generalizes consistently across the three acceleration ratios (4$\times$, 8$\times$, and 16$\times$) for the fastMRI+ dataset.

 \textbf{Discussion} \quad Enhancing local ROIs for MRI may seem counter-intuitive, because the acquisition happens in $k$-space; each frequency measurement in theory corresponds to the entire FOV.
 Here we understand the feasibility via a PSF analysis.
 Consider the zero-filled reconstruction $\xbmtilde$ from some (noiseless) single-coil $k$-space data: